FreePYQ logoFreePYQ

 Explanation:

 A file in use by another application (A) cannot be renamed due to system restrictions.
 Files in Recycle Bin (B) can be renamed after restoration.
 Long names (C) may cause issues but do not inherently prevent renaming.
 Read-only attribute (D) allows renaming unless write-protected.
-Thus, A is correct as it directly prevents renaming, unlike other options that are either reversible or not absolute barriers.
+So, A is correct as it directly prevents renaming, unlike other options that are either reversible or not absolute barriers.

 Question 77